Types of teaching jobs

 All the jobs I’ve mentioned above have been teaching group classes.
 Some students want more personalised lessons, and want to study 1:1.
 This can be organised through language schools, but teachers also have their own private students as well.
 In some countries this is legal, in others, your visa/work permit is connected to the school you work for and private classes have to be under the table.
 Check it out before you advertise for private students.

 Teaching English online is really taking off right now.
+I’m sure you’ve seen the recruitment adverts for companies like VIP Kid.
 If you have a fast internet connection, you can teach online.
 You can do it using a program like Skype, or some kind of online classroom.
 There are loads of companies out there recruiting teachers for online work.
 They might have their own online classroom software and materials.
 You might just be doing conversation.
 Many are 1:1 lessons, but there are also groups.
 It varies.
 Other people set up independently.

 As I said at the top, this isn’t going to be an exhaustive list of options.
 There are no doubt more.
 The range of jobs you can do as an English teacher is wide.
 That’s one of the great things about the job.
 It can be very diverse.
 The work you do in one city or for one company can be completely different to that in another.